As you can see, the pace of my reading has slowed down. That happens every July and August. Blame it on the occasional good weather we have had.

 I am not doing a reading challenge this year.
 Instead I’m reading for pleasure, in an attempt to reduce the number of books that I have bought over the last few years, but never got around to reading.
 I’m also going back and rereading books by some of my favorite authors.
 As you can see by the chart above, it is going well so far.

-As you can see, I’ve read three of Bernard Cornwell’s Saxon Tales books, three of Len Deighton’s spy novels featuring Bernard Sampson, the final two books in Michael J. Sullivan’s fantasy trilogy, and a variety of other fiction and non-fiction books.
+As you can see, I’ve read three of Bernard Cornwell’s Saxon Tales books, three of Len Deighton’s spy novels featuring Bernard Samson, the final two books in Michael J. Sullivan’s fantasy trilogy, and a variety of other fiction and non-fiction books.
 I have plenty more on my TBR bookcase to choose from.

 So far this year we have had cold weather that is conducive to relaxing with a good book.
 However, spring is finally coming to my corner of the world.
 That means that I’ll be spending more time outside in the sun.
 Grass will need to be cut on a regular basis; the pool will need to be opened and maintained; and short road trips will need to be made.
 I won’t be reading books at the same pace as I have in the past three and a half months, but I will be reading.